 - 351. The Tribunal is thus tasked with determining whether the dispute, as communicated to Spain, and for which the Claimants sought an amicable settlement, could be seen to include both the Initial Measures and the Further Measures.
 The Claimants maintain in this respect that the Initial Measures and the Further Measures constitute a series of related measures that rolled back and ultimately withdrew the economic incentives upon which the investments were made, specifically RD 661/2007. - 352.
 The Claimants state that they invested in Spain in reliance of the regime established in RD 661/2007, which was strengthened by RD 1614/2010.
-The Initial Measures which, according to the Claimants, scaled-back and ultimately withdrew such an economic regime consist on Law 15/2012 (which would include limitations to the RD 661/2007 regime in the form of a tariff deficit), RDL 2/2013 (which would scale back the FITs in the RD 661/2007 regime even further), and RDL 9/2013 (applying "urgent measures [...] to guarantee the financial stability of the electricity system," and which would have overhauled completely the RD 661/2007 economic regime for present and future installations).
-According to the Ministry to adopt a new legal and economic regulation for renewable energy production facilities.
-This new regime for renewables was soon to come, and RD 661/2007 continued to apply in a transitory manner until such new regulation was approved.
+The Initial Measures which, according to the Claimants, scaled-back and ultimately withdrew such an economic regime consist on Law 15/2012 (which would include limitations to the RD 661/2007 regime in the form of a tariff deficit), RDL 2/2013 (which would scale back the FITs in the RD 661/2007 regime even further), and RDL 9/2013 (applying "urgent measures [...] to guarantee the financial stability of the electricity system," and which would have overhauled completely the RD 661/2007 economic regime for present and future installations).464 Notably, RDL 9/2013 repealed RD 661/2007 in its entirety and directed the Government, through the Ministry to adopt a new legal and economic regulation for renewable energy production facilities.465 This new regime for renewables was soon to come, and RD 661/2007 continued to apply in a transitory manner until such new regulation was approved.
 The Claimants indeed pointed out in their Request for Arbitration that "[t]he New Regime under RDL 9/2013 is to be implemented" and that "[t]hese implementing measures are currently the subject of legislative debate." - 353.
 The Tribunal considers that this objection by the Respondent must be rejected. - 354.
 First, the Respondent itself acknowledges the inseparable relationship between the Initial Measures and the Further Measures.
 It is undisputed that Law 24/2013 further developed the principles set out in RDL 9/2013.
 It is true that Law 24/2013 is much broader than RDL 9/2013, but Law 24/2013 repealed and replaced sections of RDL 9/2013.
-In turn, RD 413/2014 developed Law 24/2013 and Ministerial Order IET/1045/2014 itself
+In turn, RD 413/2014 developed Law 24/2013467 and Ministerial Order IET/1045/2014 itself complements RD 413/2014.468 None of these measures could thus be considered as separate, much less as unrelated to the others.

-&lt;sup>465 Exhibit R-0091, RDL 9/2013, Single Repealing Provision, and First Final Provision, p.
+465 Exhibit R-0091, RDL 9/2013, Single Repealing Provision, and First Final Provision, p.
 52127.

-&lt;sup>466 Request for Arbitration, ¶ 93.
+466 Request for Arbitration, ¶ 93.